Amata, South Australia: History

 Amata was established under the name of "Musgrave Park" in 1961 by the South Australian State Government.
 The community was established to take the pressure off the increasing growth of Pukatja (formerly Ernabella).
 The aim was to use it to educate the Aboriginal people in how to work in the cattle industry.
 A school was opened seven years later, in 1968.

 The settlement was funded by the federal government as an outstation (homeland) during the 1980s.

 Facilities

 Transport

 The Centre Bush Bus service offers services between Amata, Kalka and Alice Springs several times a week.

 Amata Airport is one of three sealed airstrips in the APY Lands.
 The other sealed airstrips are located at Kaltjiti and Mimili.

 Education

-The Amata Anangu School was upgraded between 2003 and 2005 and there was a commitment in 2007 by State and Federal Governments to improve the associated swimming pool facility.
+The Amata Anangu School was upgraded between 2003 and 2005 and there was a commitment in 2007 by state and federal governments to improve the associated swimming pool facility.
 The swimming pool was opened on 24 June 2007 by then South Australian Premier, Mike Rann.
+The pool reopened around 2024 after a period of closure, after much needed upgrades, including new rescue and safety equipment as well as new staff.

 In 2018, the school offered Reception to Year 12, had a total enrolment of 92 students of which 84% were indigenous and a teaching staff of 15.

 Amata has limited Technical and Further Education (TAFE) support.
 Community lecturers offer training in: preparing for work; literacy and numeracy; work skills; learner driver education and licence support.